-As per the above it is also possible that UE can also support CHO for PCell change when it has LTM configured for SCG. n such a scenario, if the candidate configuration that includes SCG also includes LTM-configuration update there could be possible mismatch for the SCG-LTM switch command received at UE when it has CHO execution ongoing.
+As per the above it is also possible that UE can also support CHO for PCell change when it has LTM configured for SCG.
+In such a scenario, if the candidate configuration that includes SCG also includes LTM-configuration update there could be possible mismatch for the SCG-LTM switch command received at UE when it has CHO execution ongoing.
 The UE in this case does not know whether the candidate-ID referred in the SCG Cell-switch-command refers to the modified LTM configuration or earlier one.

 One way to avoid this problem is to suspend SCG-LTM when CHO is configured for MCG.
 However, this may lead to SCG RLF as the switching is suspended for the duration of CHO evaluation.
 In this case better option will be for the UE to drop the switch command received during execution until successful completion of pending CHO.